-Texas is serious about historic windows in the town of McKinney.
+In the town of McKinney, Texas, they are serious about historic windows with the iconic antique wavy glass.
 The state doesn’t want Gerry Rice to alter the outside of the windows in his 1897 house, which is on the National Register of Historic Places.
 And altering the inside is off limits too if he wants to keep the hefty city and county tax breaks he gets for maintaining a historic house.

 On top of that, it was hard to regulate the temperature of the house and the air conditioning was working extra hard.